 Saving Muir Woods

-During the Gold Rush local forests were decimated to accommodate the burgeoning city of San Francisco.
+During the Gold Rush local forests were decimated to supply building materials for the burgeoning city of San Francisco.
 Marin County conservationist and politician William Kent bought the canyon in 1905 to save the redwoods.
 However, two years later a local water company sued Kent to condemn the canyon for a reservoir, when Kent asked President Roosevelt for help in declaring Muir Woods a national monument in 1908.
 At Kent’s special request, the forest was named after John Muir—the renowned conservationist who founded the Sierra Club.

 Muir Woods National Monument